Considering a career as a machine learning engineer? Are you curious about transitioning from software engineering or data science into an ML role?

 Six, in particular, are especially relevant for building machine learning systems:

-While Python doesn't precisely make mincemeat of machine learning (it does have its own complex algorithms, after all), it makes it easy to spot issues and apply quick fixes.
+While Python doesn't precisely make mincemeat of machine learning, it makes it easy to spot issues and apply quick fixes.
 In addition, Python has plenty of libraries for machine learning engineers specifically to accelerate their work.

 Another reason Python is so popular is its availability on various platforms.
 It has been ported to Linux and Mac OS X and has recently found its way into mobile apps.